Bodybuilding champ Pradip Subramanian dies after kick-boxing match with Steven Lim

 “Our beloved son passed away suddenly,” his family said in a Facebook post, adding that the wake would be held at Woodlands Street 81 on Sunday.

 The Asia Fighting Championship is organised by Axseed Events and Muse Fitness Singapore which runs a Muay Thai boxing gym.
-The event featured fighters from around the region, including Thailand and Macau.
+The event featured fighters from around the region, including South Korea, Thailand and Malaysia.